 As a tool in your spiritual journey, it is an irreplaceable tool.
 You will want to find a blank journal or notebook, one that “feels right” and is special to you.
 Some come with lined pages and some blank, the choice is yours.
 It doesn’t have to be expensive or elaborate, just something to jot down your thoughts.
 Although you don’t have to write in your journal every day, the more we use it, the more empowering it becomes.
 Don’t make a rule or “force” yourself to write if you don’t want to.

-Although we appreciate the advancements in digital devices, this is one document that should be from hand to paper.
+We appreciate the advancements in digital devices.
+But, this is one document that requires a pen and paper.
 The meter of your handwriting, the style, the force, the symmetry of your frame of mind will come this way.
-Little things you underline, draw, etc. will all be important to you.
+Many people find it’s the small details that become important clues.
+It’s the things you underline, draw, etc. that show patterns or clues to your development.

 It is also a powerful written legacy.
 Many people leave them as part of their heritage.
 We sometimes wonder what a distant family member was like.
 These journals are a way of documenting our life’s journey.
 They bring to light the joys and struggles.